All Episodes

 None whatsoever.

-So here we have in the political today.
+So here we have in the politico today: some in GOP grow tired of right-wing.

-Now keep in mind, none of these people of GOP would be in power if it weren't for the right wing.
+Now, keep in mind, none of these people in GOP would be in power if it weren't for the right-wing.

-But and it is it is politico, so we have to allow for some exaggeration.
+But, and it is politico, so we have to allow for some exaggeration.

 But this story says some veteran Republican House members are pushing back against conservative deficit hawks who are pushing for endlessly deep spending cuts, saying the right wing of the party is creating unnecessary divisions for the Republican majority.